Sign up for a membership in our 2019 CSA program!

-We currently have CSA pick-up sites on Capitol Hill, DC, Middleburg, VA, Leesburg, VA, Ashburn, VA and Berryville, VA.
-If you have another climate-controlled drop-off site in mind, where we can deliver a minimum of four crop boxes, please email us (firstname.lastname@example.org)!
+We currently have CSA pick-up sites on Capitol Hill, DC, Middleburg, VA, Leesburg, VA, Ashburn, VA, and Berryville, VA.
+We are also exploring pick-up site in Reston and Winchester as well.
+If you have another climate-controlled drop-off site in mind, where we can deliver a minimum of four crop boxes, please email us (email@example.com)!

 AFLO CSA Membership Terms and Conditions

 Member is responsible for observing AFLO’s pick up rules: